-Dr. Ketterer is an infectious disease physician primarily focused on the treatment and prevention of HIV and other sexually transmitted infections.
+Dr. Ketterer (Pronouns: He, Him, His) is an infectious disease physician primarily focused on the treatment and prevention of HIV and other sexually transmitted infections.
 Dr. Ketterer is committed to improving the quality of healthcare for LGBTQ+ and Poly/Kink populations.
 Taking his time with patients builds trust, creating an open, empathetic, and honest dialogue that is essential for delivering the best health care outcomes.
 He enjoys educating patients on multiple treatment and prevention options, encouraging questions, and making sure each patient has an easy-to-understand plan for their health.

 Leading HIV Doctor in Atlanta

 New treatments for HIV, PreP (Pre-exposure prophylaxis for HIV), Post-exposure prophylaxis for HIV, and risk-directed STD screening and treatment.

 Eliminating false historical penicillin and antibiotic allergies reducing the risks of resistant organisms and improve patient survival in hospital settings.

 Making sex safer for the Metro-Atlanta community through better education, early detection, and treatment of sexually transmitted diseases.

 Addressing and reducing racial, gender, and sexual orientation disparities in the healthcare system.